devmaker.net

 @source is the key

 Tailwind needs to know which files to scan for classes.
-Don't forget the Python files – if you, like me, set classes in Wagtail block templates or in get_context() methods, they need to be included in the scan, otherwise the classes will get purged.
+Don't forget the Python files – if, like me, you set classes in Wagtail block templates or in get_context() methods, they have to be scanned too, otherwise the classes get purged.

 Here, nothing spectacular happens – and that's exactly the point.
 Tailwind writes to static/css/app.css, Django picks it up via STATICFILES_DIRS, collectstatic distributes it.
 Done.